devops329/devops/instruction/deliverable5Tdd/deliverable5Tdd.md

 > [!NOTE]
 >
 > The above test does not mock out the backend.
-When you are using TDD for full stack development it is helpful to drive your development across the whole stake.
-However, when you push the front end test to your CI pipeline it will fail because there is no backend available when running under GitHub Actions.
+When you are using TDD for full stack development it is helpful to drive your development across the whole stack.
+However, when you push the frontend test to your CI pipeline it will fail because there is no backend available when running under GitHub Actions.
 You can either solve this by either mocking out the backend or by actually starting up a backend when your frontend tests run.

 There are still other tests that we need to write in order for us to be fully comfortable with the new **update user** functionality.
 This includes changing the password and email address, and changing user information using different roles.
 Go ahead and write those tests now and commit those changes also.